Azure/azure-sdk/docs/python/design.md

 {% include requirement/MUST id="python-lro-poller" %} return an object that implements the [Poller protocol](#python-core-protocol-lro-poller) for long running operations.

-{% include requirement/MUST id="python-lro-poller" %} use a `begin_` prefix for all long running operations.
+{% include requirement/MUST id="python-lro-poller-begin-naming" %} use a `begin_` prefix for all long running operations.

 #### Conditional request methods

 {% include requirement/MUST id="python-method-conditional-request" %} add a keyword-only `match_condition` parameter for service methods that support conditional requests.
 The parameter should support the `azure.core.MatchConditions` type defined in `azure-core` as input.

-{% include requirement/MUST id="python-method-conditional-request" %} add a keyword-only `etag` parameter for service methods that support conditional requests.
+{% include requirement/MUST id="python-method-conditional-request-etag" %} add a keyword-only `etag` parameter for service methods that support conditional requests.
 For service methods that take a model instance that has an `etag` property, the explicit `etag` value passed in overrides the value in the model instance.

 ```python
 class Thing(object):